jessepav/lacygoill-wiki-backup/vim/vim9.md

     var x: number
 enddef
 ```
-The previous code doesn't raise any error, even though we try to change the type
+The previous code doesn't give any error,  even though we try to change the type
 of a variable which is not allowed.
 This means that `Func()` was not compiled.
-Had you  moved `:defcompile` *after* `Func()`,  an error would have  been raised
+Had you  moved `:defcompile` *after*  `Func()`, an  error would have  been given
 during type checking which itself occurs during the compilation:
 ```vim
 vim9script